 You may be surprised at seeing your teeth getting three or even eight shades brighter after a few visits.
 Your dentist may also require you to visit twice and complete the whitening procedure on the second visit.

-Visit your North York dentist to discuss professional teeth whitening options to keep teeth stains at bay.
+Visit your North York dental clinic to discuss professional teeth whitening options to keep teeth stains at bay.